Bloivating-Major/yc_directory/README.md

         - in env variables use
             - next public sanity api version="vX"

         - in your page.tsx you can easily use sanity fetch

+        - we can render our data without even refreshing the page

+        - install the server-only package in our project

+        - creating a details page

+        in your startup id page.tsx
+            - use the search params
+            - then create a new query
+            - startup by id query

+            - in your next.config.ts you have to add experemental tag to use it

+            - export it into your page.tsx

+             "next": "15.0.0-canary.183",
+             "next-sanity": "^9.5.1-canary.23",

+             install the markdown-it package

+             add shadcn skeleton

+             - creating a new component view.tsx

+             - create a ping component also

+             - write a seperate sanity query startup views query

+             - setup the write client

+             - it will be done in sanity dashboard in project's api section